Disneyland One Day Itinerary [2024]

 We know nothing about parking at Disneyland.
 We typically stay at a Disney hotel (Disneyland Hotel or Disney’s Grand Californian Hotel, usually) or a nearby hotel that’s walkable to the parks.
 I’d recommend Disneyland Tour Guide if you need information related to parking and getting to the parks from parking.

 However you arrive, you’ll have to account for time spent going through security and on the walk to the park gates (and tram time, if parking).
-As a rule of thumb, we recommend accounting for 15 minutes from the Harbor Boulevard entrance for bag check and walking to the gates.
-Many times, particularly earlier in the morning, this will be more like 5 minutes, but better safe than sorry on this point.
+As a rule of thumb, we recommend accounting for 15 minutes from the Harbor Boulevard entrance for bag check and walking to the gates, but that’s a really flexible rule of thumb.

-Guests With Early Entry
+Disneyland Early Entry

-We’ll hopefully have a full post about Early Entry that provide more detail about the topic.
-For the purpose of this post, it suffices to say that if you have Early Entry you’ll enter the park (the gates open for everyone at the same time), go toward the hub, go right at the end of Main Street, tap your room key at a scanner, and go on your way.
+We have a post that covers Early Entry at both Disneyland Resort parks, and I don’t want to rehash the entire thing here.
+If you have Early Entry you’ll enter the park (the gates open for everyone at the same time), go toward the hub, go right at the end of Main Street, tap your room key at a scanner, and go on your way.
+You can buy Multi Pass once you’re inside the park, and if you follow this recommendation, Space Mountain is a fine first Lightning Lane pick.

 We recommend arriving at the Disneyland gates at least 30 minutes before the park is scheduled to open.
 On busier days you could push this earlier, maybe to an hour before opening, but Disneyland often has hours of 8AM to 10PM/11PM/Midnight.
 Arrive at the gates at 7AM and you might save a few minutes on your first ride, but by about 8PM, you’ll wish you’d taken that extra sleep.